ahaansethi12/Ahaan---Bruce-s-GDS/docs/info.md

 Flipping the switches turns the lights on the analog clock off or on
 ## How to test

-Explain how to use your project
-Flip switch to turn on lights
+Flip the switch to turn on the lights
 ## External hardware
 Dip-switch-8, seven-segment display, and NAND gate